Nearly 60 Irish writers protest against Varavara Rao’s arrest, express ‘deep unhappiness’

 In July, his lawyer had also told the Bombay High Court that Rao was almost on his deathbed.
 “Besides Covid-19, he suffers from several ailments, he is hallucinating and is delirious,” the lawyer had said.

-Last month, the poet’s wife, Hemalatha, had moved the Supreme Court for his release.
+In October, the poet’s wife, Hemalatha, had moved the Supreme Court for his release.
 She had said that his continued custody as an undertrial amounts to cruel and inhuman treatment and is violative of his dignity.
 However, a three-judge bench headed by Justice UU Lalit refused to grant bail to the 81-year-old on October 29.

 The Peoples Union of Democratic Rights on Thursday demanded Rao’s immediate release.
 The group said the Centre’s ongoing inquiry into the Elgar Parishad conclave of 2017 was a conspiracy that has sought to undermine the 80-year-old’s right to life and was “taking away his human right to dignity”.